harrand/psyc/README.md

 # 2) Functions <a name="functions"></a>

-Exactly what you'd expect from other systems languages.
+There's no novelty here.
 A function consists of:
 - A name.
 - Zero or more parameters (default parameter values are not supported), each with their own name and type.
 - A return type.
 - An implementation surrounded by braces, or markup describing the function as `extern`.

+A function marked as `extern` means that the implementation of the function is not defined in any part of the program, but one of the link dependencies contains the implementation instead.

 ### Defining basic functions <a name="basic_functions"></a>
 The following code defines a function named `my_function_name`.
-It takes no parameters, and returns nothing (`v0` is the equivalent of `void` in C).
-Note that the return type is within the parentheses - this is a syntactical choice that seems odd at first.
-In actuality, it removes the necessity for arcane syntax for function pointers, but more on that later.
+It takes no parameters, and returns nothing (`v0` is the equivalent of `void` in C):
 ```
 my_function_name ::= func(-> v0)
 {
 	// code goes here
 };
 ```
+Note that the return type is within the parentheses - this is a syntactical choice that seems odd at first.
+In actuality, it removes the necessity for arcane syntax for function pointers, but more on that later.

 Calling the function is just like you would expect:
 ```
 my_function_name();